Common Perceptions About Corporate-Owned Veterinary Practices:

 IMPERSONAL CARE:

-“ONE-SIZE-FITS-ALL” APPROACH TO PATIENT CARE (LACK OF PERSONALIZED CARE):
+“ONE-SIZE-FITS-ALL” APPROACH TO PATIENT CARE:

 DOCTORS SPENDING LESS TIME WITH PATIENTS: